 I offer supervision to therapists at any stage of their career, whether working privately or in an organisational setting.
 My goal is to develop a robust supervisory relationship that enables supervisees to work thoughtfully, creatively and ethically.

 As a supervisor, I bring a mix of support, nurture, direction and challenge.
-I believe that people are most effective when they feel confident in their work, and I am committed to helping supervisees develop a sense of their own expertise.
+I am committed to helping supervisees develop their own expertise and grow in confidence.
 At the same time, I hope to share my own experience, skills and knowledge, so that supervisees can build on these in their own practice.

 My fee for supervision is negotiable, depending on your individual circumstances.
 Please get in touch if you would like to meet for an initial session.